-This project is used to control computer such applications as slideshow, music, or video with a finger snap or a clap.
-It aims at understanding the automation of computer functions through microphone without using microcontroller boards.
+This project is used to control computers such applications as slideshow, music, or video with a finger snap or a clap.
+It aims at understanding the automation of computer functions through microphones without using microcontroller boards.

 This smart touch panel project will turn out to be much cheaper than the panels available in the market.
-The panel can be used to control electrical appliances either through Arduino based touch switchboard or wirelessly through an Android app.
+The panel can be used to control electrical appliances either through an Arduino-based touch switchboard or wirelessly through an Android app.

 This project can be used to control up to four industrial electrical appliances with the help of a joystick and an Arduino Nano board.